 MyKZ - Game Mobile App

-Killzone is a well established game series developed by Guerrilla Games.
-AAA game development has seen increased in development costs.
-A big component is multiplayer and need for constant network server deployment.
+Killzone is a well-established game series developed by Guerrilla Games.
+AAA game development has seen an increase in development costs.
+A big component is multiplayer and the need for constant network server deployment.
 Keeping gamers engaged on the platform and the game away from actually playing the game is the challenge.
-While the there more competitive titles in established regions, developing markets are latching on to the Killzone series.
+While there more competitive titles in established regions, developing markets are latching on to the Killzone series.

 MyKZ is a mobile app that allows gamers to see and track their multiplayer statistics compared through all titles in the Killzone universe.
 With the introduction of Killzone: Mercenary came the in-game currency of Valor.
 Valor is used in Killzone Shadow Fall in the form of purchasing upgrades during matches.
 With MyKZ users could redeem their Valor collected to access upgrades when they return to their Killzone console game.

 Myself being a fan of the Killzone series, I conducted some of my user research in the game.
 I engaged in brief conversations with users within the multiplayer modes of mostly Killzone: Shadow Fall and Killzone Mercenary.
-Dialogue centered around their favourite class, loadouts, and how often they spent their Valor.
-It was kept to general discussion as we were focused mostly on playing with the game.
+The dialogue centred around their favourite class, loadouts, and how often they spent their Valor.
+It was kept to a general discussion as we were focused mostly on playing with the game.

 High Fidelity Screens

 Originally I wanted to go with some actual images from the Killzone games.
 I instead opted to go with more flat colours and gradients similar to menu UI used in Killzone Mercenary, and the game cutscenes.

 I would like to finalize a more working concrete prototype whether using InVision or Sketch, with all the high fidelity screens completed.